 - Define the new starting date using the drop-down.

-- When prompted, click OK to confirm and proceed with changing the starting date.
+- When prompted, click OK to confirm the change.

-If successful, a confirmation message will display indicating the re-sync has been queued.
-After a structure sync is performed, Stitch will begin replicating data according to the integration’s Replication Frequency.
+If successful, a confirmation message will display indicating the replication job has been queued.
+After a structure sync is performed, Stitch will begin replicating data according to the integration’s Replication Schedule.